genesiscommunitysuccess/docs/docs/03_server/03_request-server/03_advanced.md

 requestReply<[input class], [output class]> ("{optional name}") {
   // permissioning is optional
   permissioning {
-    // multiple auth blocks can be conbined with the and operator and the or operator auth("{map name}") {
+    // multiple auth blocks can be combined with the and operator and the or operator auth("{map name}") {
-        // use a single field
-        field { fieldName }
+        // use a single field of output_class field { fieldName }
-        // or use multiple fields
-        fields { listof(fieldNameA, fieldNameB) }
+        // or use multiple fields of output_class fields { listof(fieldNameA, fieldNameB) }

         // hide fields are supported